 Yes, we are travelling to the Antipodes…as defined by the Macquarie being “the parts of the earth diametrically opposite each other”.
-So in this case Europe and Asia Minor, namely Turkey.
+So, being Australian, that means, in this case, Europe and Asia Minor, namely Turkey.

 Baggage Security Officer: “What is that you have in your hand luggage, Sir/Madam?”

 Intelligence Officer: “It’s a very large tube of lipstick, officer”